-My responsible officer has told me I am not engaging sufficiently
+What will happen if my responsible officer has told me I am not engaging sufficiently?

-If you are not engaging with revalidation your responsible officer can tell us at any time.
-If your responsible officer has tried to contact you about your revalidation you should respond to them immediately and provide them with information they have requested or explain to them why you can’t do this.
+If your responsible officer has tried to contact you about your revalidation, you must respond to them immediately and provide them with information they have requested or explain to them why you can’t do this.

-I don’t have a connection to a designated body.
+I don’t have a designated body or suitable person.
 What do I need to do?

 If you’re not currently practising, ask yourself if you need a UK licence to practise.
 If you don’t, you’ll save time, money and effort by changing your status to registered without a licence.
 Find out more about managing your registration.

 I don’t have a designated body and need to keep my licence.
 Do I need to sit the revalidation assessment?

 Yes.
 We will write to you when it’s time for you to take your revalidation assessment.
 Normally, this will be within 12 months of your revalidation date.
 You will need to book your assessment within four months of us contacting you.
 The first available date to take the assessment will be in July 2021 and there will be a range of dates after then for you to choose from.
 Find out more about the revalidation assessment.

 - Make sure contact details and designated body details are up to date on .

 - If your practice has changed you should use our online tool to check if your connection to your designated body has changed.
 If it has please update this on GMC Online.

 - If your responsible officer or their team has requested information from you, you should respond in a timely manner to help them support you with your revalidation.